-6. Select Apply button and click on OK to save the changes made on your PC.
+6. Select Apply button and click OK to save the changes made on your PC.

 Method #17 Change Your Ethernet Cable

-The unidentified network no Internet access issue can occur due to some problem in your Ethernet cable.
-To fix this issue, you can try first to unplug and then reconnect your Ethernet cable and repeat the same process a number of times to check if that helps to solve the error you are getting in your system.
-Also, your Ethernet cable could be physically damaged as well and that’s why you might be getting the error message, in this case, you can replace your older Ethernet cable with a new one.
+In the unidentified Network, no Internet access issue can occur due to some problem with your Ethernet cable.
+To fix this issue, you can try to unplug and reconnect your Ethernet cable and repeat the same process several times to check if that helps solve the error you are getting in your system.
+Also, your Ethernet cable could be physically damaged, and that’s why yothat’st be getting the error message; in this case, you can replace your older Ethernet cable with a new one.

 Method #18 Disable Virtual Network Adapters

-In this method, you need to disable any virtual network adapters that are present in your PC.
+In this method, you must disable any virtual network adapters on your PC.
 Because if there is any virtual machine software installed in your system, it interferes with other applications and thus results in errors like Unidentified Network No Internet Access.
 Follow the steps:

 1. Open Device Manager.

-2. Navigate to View menu and check Show hidden devices.
+2. Navigate to the View menu and check Show hidden devices.

-3. Expand Network adapters and find virtual adapters associated with any third-party applications.
+3. Expand Network adapters and find virtual adapters associated with third-party applications.
 After that, Disable them.

-4. Now check if your issue has been resolved or not, If not then update the virtual machine software to its latest available version as there might be some compatibility issue with the older version.
+4. Now check if your issue has been resolved; if not, update the virtual machine software to its latest available version, as there might be some compatibility issues with the older version.

 Method #19 Replace Your Adapter

-Several times, there may be some issues in your network adapter and due to this, you might get different types of errors on your computer screens whenever you are trying to use it.
-The issue could be with the internal adapter which might not be wholly compatible with your router.
+Several times, there may be some issues in your network adapter, and due to this, you might get different types of errors on your computer screens whenever you are trying to use it.
+The issue could be with the internal adapter, which might not be compatible with your router.
 In this case, you can replace your old internal adapter with a new external adapter and use it to check if your issue is resolved.